panchalswati/meet-app/README.md

 6. As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.

 Technical Requirements
-● The app must be a React application.
-● The app must be built using the TDD technique.
+● The app is a React application and built using the TDD technique.
-● The app must use the Google Calendar API and OAuth2 authentication flow The app must use serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server.
+● The app uses the Google Calendar API and OAuth2 authentication flow and uses serverless functions (AWS lambda is preferred) for the authorization server.
-● The app’s code must be hosted in a Git repository on GitHub.
-● The app must work on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
+●  The app works on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
-● The app must display well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
+● The app displays well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
-● The app must pass Lighthouse’s PWA checklist.
+● The app passed the Lighthouse’s PWA checklist.
-● The app must work offline or in slow network conditions with the help of a service worker.
+● The app works offline or in slow network conditions with the help of a service worker.
-● Users may be able to install the app on desktop and add the app to their home screen on mobile.
+● Users is able to install the app on desktop and add the app to their home screen on mobile.
-● The app must be deployed on GitHub Pages.
+● The app is deployed on GitHub Pages.
-● The API call must use React axios and async/await.
+● The API call uses React axios and async/await.
-● The app must implement an alert system using an OOP approach to show information to the user.
+● The app implements an alert system using an OOP approach to show information to the user.
-● The app must make use of data visualization (recharts preferred).
+● The app make use of data visualization (recharts preferred).
-● The app must be covered by tests with a coverage rate >= 90%.
-● The app must be monitored using an online monitoring tool.
+● The app is monitored using an online monitoring tool -atatus.

 Screenshot:
 ![all-cities-events](https://user-images.githubusercontent.com/102805610/185756026-869c7889-6bb3-478d-a316-b5ebdc3db68a.png)